Political repression in North Korea: Media

 Media is under the strictest control by the state and functions as political propaganda.
 North Korea is ranked last out of 180 countries on the World Press Freedom Index 2018.
 All newspapers and broadcasters are owned by the government and their main focus is to consolidate national unity and to ensure the absolute loyalty towards Kim Jong Un.
 The Korean Central News Agency is the main news provider and the capital city Pyongyang is home to all publishing houses of 12 major newspapers, including Rodong Sinmun, and 20 periodicals.
 Moreover, every native journalist is a member of the Workers' Party and native journalists regard foreign journalists as 'liars' aiming to destabilise the government.

 Using phones, including mobile phones, for communication and file transmission is only allowed in the national intranet, which is entirely controlled and monitored by the government.
 Ordinary North Koreans cannot access foreign media legally and receiving information from foreign outlets in any form can be punished with deportation to a concentration camp.

 Official loyalty ranking of citizens

 The government assesses citizens on the basis of songbun and classifies them into roughly 50 sub-classifications under three main categories, according to testimony by refugees and obtained documents from North Korea.
-Personal behaviour, family background and their relatives' background, concerning their political stance and socioeconomic status, are key elements of assessing ones loyalty to the government and the great leader.
+Personal behaviour, family background and their relatives' background, concerning their political stance and socioeconomic status, are key elements of assessing one's loyalty to the government and the great leader.
 Therefore, responsibility, educational and employment opportunity, and even adequate food will be allocated to an individual only if the individual is trustworthy, as determined by their songbun.
 A good songbun is a fundamental qualification for any individual willing to join the Workers' Party.

 According to the government, all citizens are treated equally and family background is never a basis for any discrimination.